pazernykormoran/backtesterrb30/README.md

 # Library implementation

 If you implement come piece of code that can be usefull in other strategies use "libs".
+Your communication interfaces place to libs/interfaces
 In "libs" folder create folder with your library and it will be avaliable to import froma any strategy code.

-# Data feed implementation
+# Microservice implementation

-in progress
+3. #TODO all run files are the same.

+1. Add your folder with microservice named as your microservice name.
+2. Add your microservice to libs/list_of_services enum.

+Scheme of run file:
+4. ~~~
+5. #TODO
+6. ~~~

+Scheme of service:
+4. ~~~
+5. #TODO
+6. ~~~